Energy-Based Models for Continual Learning: Experiments

 \subsubsection{Datasets and evalution protocols}

-For the \emph{boundary-agnostic} setting described in \sect{sec:continual_settings}, we use the same datasets as the \emph{boundary-aware} setting in \sect{evaluation_protocols}.
-We use the code of ``continuous task-agnostic learning" proposed by \citep{zeno2018task} to generate a continually changing data stream.
+For the \emph{boundary-free} setting, we use the same datasets as the \emph{boundary-aware} setting in \sect{exp:boundary-aware}.
+We use the code of ``continuous task-agnostic learning" proposed by \citep{zeno2018task} to generate a continually changing data stream during training.
 In this setting, the frequency of each subsequent class increases and decreases linearly.
-All experiments are performed according to the \emph{Class-IL} scenario.
+See Appendix \ref{apx:boundary-free setting} for more details of the \emph{boundary-free} setting.
+All experiments are again performed in a class-incremental setup.